Pretty-Good-Freedom-Tech/brainstorm/README.md

 # Hasenpfeffr

-Hasenpfeffr is a _Personalized Webs of Trust Nostr relay_ that uses advanced techniques to calculate personalized webs of trust, resulting in high-quality, spam-free nostr content, curated by _your_ Nostr community.
+Hasenpfeffr is the precursor and most up-to-date iteration of Brainstorm: a _Personalized Webs of Trust Nostr relay_ that uses advanced techniques to calculate personalized webs of trust, resulting in high-quality, spam-free nostr content, curated by _your_ Nostr community.
+It is currently in alpha and is not yet ready for production use.
+Once a stable version is ready, it will be renamed Brainstorm.

+Thoughts on branding: for now, the hasenpfeffr repo (this repo) is a prototype for Brainstorm.
+Eventually, I may containerize Brainstorm, at which point I will reuse "hasenpfeffr" to refer strictly to the ETL pipeline between the strfry nostr relay and the Neo4j database (and may include WoT calculations?).
+At that point Strfry, Neo4j, and Hasenpfeffr may each have their own containers.

 ## Why use Hasenpfeffr?